jackshiels/bananai/README.md

 Ultimately, the model with 95% training and 96% validation accuracy was selected, as it represented the most generally accurate version.

 # Software, device design, and deployment
 Software was exported from Edge Impulse as an Arduino library, which was subsequently modified and is available in this git repository.
 The library draws on image data from the Arduino's camera shield and runs this data in the model.
 Inferences are then drawn and logged on the serial console.
 Originally, the development plan included coding an alert for when fruit becomes unripe.
 However, time constraints meant this was not possible.
 Furthermore, the chosen Arduino model did not possess Wi-Fi capabilities, making networking a challenge.
+However, the device was set to act as a low-energy Bluetooth® peripheral for remote reading, using some code from Arduino.cc (2023).

 Code was deployed on the Arduino, and a prototype banana stand was constructed out of a box and a kitchen hanger.